-10.3.7.
+10.3.8.
 Biographical Sketches of Key Scientific Personnel (8 pages)

 For the purpose of scientific review, provide a biographical sketch for up to 4 key scientific personnel that describes their education and training, professional experience, awards and honors, and publications relevant to cancer research.
-Each biographical sketch must not exceed 2 pages.
-(For the purpose of commercialization review, information on the members of the senior management and scientific team from the "Key personnel" section of the Business Plan will be used [see Section 10.3.5]).
+Each biographical sketch must not exceed 2 pages and must use the "Commercialization Programs: Biographical Sketch" template.
+(For the purpose of commercialization review, information on the members of the senior management and scientific team from the "Key personnel" section of the Business Plan will be used [see Section 10.3.6]).

-10.3.8.
+10.3.9.
 Budget and Justification